What is MIPS?

 Most participants will report at least 6 quality measures, including an outcome measure.
 There are more than 270 possible measures in this category.

-This category promotes both patient engagement and the productive use of the healthcare information you create utilizing certified electornic health record technology (CEHRT).
-For 2018, Certified EHR Technology use is required for this category unless you are eligible for a hardship exemption.
+This category promotes both patient engagement and the productive use of the healthcare information you create utilizing certified electronic health record technology (CEHRT).
+For 2019, Certified EHR Technology use is required for this category unless you are approved for a hardship exemption.
 This category replaces the Medicare EHR Incentive Program, also referred to as Meaningful Use and was formally known in 2017 MIPS as Advancing Care Information (ACI).

-There are 2 measure sets for submitting data for this category:
+There is now only one set of measures for submitting data for this category:

 - Promoting Interoperability Objectives and Measures